fmilana/SocialTradingChatbot/rasachat/data/nlu.md

 - I'd like to remove [55](CARDINAL)
 - get another [25](CARDINAL)
 - remove another [178.39](CARDINAL)

+# intent:withdraw_from_him_her
+- withdraw from him
+- withdraw from her
+- get more money from him
+- get money from her
+- get money
+- get money from him
+- get more money from her
+- get
+- withdraw
+- withdraw from him
+- withdraw from her
+- withdraw more
+- decrease
+- decrease him
+- decrease her
+- I'd like to get more money
+- I'd like to decrease
+- I want to get more
+- I want to withdraw
+- let's get more
+- let's decrease him

 ## intent:should_i_unfollow
 - should i unfollow